 -cross sectoral-Type of hazard:

-pooled analysis, occupational carcinogens, lung cancer, asbestos, polycyclic aromatic hydrocarbons (PAH), nickel, chromium
+pooled analysis, occupational carcinogens, lung cancer, asbestos, polycyclic aromatic hydrocarbons (PAH), quartz, radiation, arsenic, nickel, chromium